On this page:

 Let’s consider some examples (using concrete notation):

-The interpreter has an added case for if-expressions, which recursively evaluates the test expression and branches based on its value.
+The semantics is defined by extending the interpreter to add a case for if-expressions, which recursively evaluates the test expression and branches based on its value.

 #lang racket